How Much Concrete Do You Need for Fence Posts?

 4. The One-Third Rule

 Your hole depth should be one-third of the total post length.
-A 6-foot fence with posts that extend 6 inches above the fence needs 8-foot posts buried 32 inches.
+For example, a 6-foot fence with posts that extend 6 inches above the fence needs 8-foot posts buried 32 inches.

 Total Project Calculation